Sultan Haitham City: Phases

 The first phase of construction is scheduled to begin in 2024 and continue until 2030.
-This phase includes the development of the city center on an estimated area of about 5 million square meters, which includes 6 modern and integrated neighborhoods with an estimated building area of about 2.2 million square meters, the central park and valley reclamation is the heart of the city with an area of 1.6 million square meters, and its integrated facilities with international standards to cover more than 35,000 people, it contains 6,743 residential units, including 608 detached villas, 872 semi-detached villas, 1,156 townhouses, and 4,107 apartments, 8 prayer places, a private hospital, a gas station, 4 school sites, and 19 office plots.
+This phase includes the development of the city center on an estimated area of about 5 square kilometers, which includes 6 modern and integrated neighborhoods with an estimated building area of about 2.2 square kilometers, the central park and valley reclamation is the heart of the city with an area of 1.6 square kilometers, and its integrated facilities with international standards to cover more than 35,000 people, it contains 6,743 residential units, including 608 detached villas, 872 semi-detached villas, 1,156 townhouses, and 4,107 apartments, 8 prayer places, a private hospital, a gas station, 4 school sites, and 19 office plots.

-The second phase will be executed during the period (2028-2035) on an area of 2.6 million square meters, accommodating more than 23,000 people and comprising 4,200 housing units and a building area of about 1.4 million square meters.
+The second phase will be executed during the period (2028-2035) on an area of 2.6 square kilometers, accommodating more than 23,000 people and comprising 4,200 housing units and a building area of about 1.4 square kilometers.

-The third phase will begin by 2033 and continue until 2040, and is located on an area of 2.3 million square meters and accommodates more than 21,000 people, with 3,500 housing units and a construction area of 1.3 million square meters.
+The third phase will begin by 2033 and continue until 2040, and is located on an area of 2.3 square kilometers and accommodates more than 21,000 people, with 3,500 housing units and a construction area of 1.3 square kilometers.

-The fourth and final phase of construction will begin by 2038 and continue until 2045, on an area of about 5.5 million square meters, accommodating more than 26,000 people, and comprising 4,500 residential units on an estimated construction area of about 1.9 million square meters.
+The fourth and final phase of construction will begin by 2038 and continue until 2045, on an area of about 5.5 square kilometers, accommodating more than 26,000 people, and comprising 4,500 residential units on an estimated construction area of about 1.9 square kilometers.